vinitpatni/dsaexample/GoodConfidence.md

-- num of islands (graph dfs)
+- Number of Islands (graph dfs)
      <pre markdown="2">
        TimeComplexity -> O(m*n)
        SpaceComplexity ->O(m*n) in the worst case due to the recursion stack but auxiallary space can be O(1) wtihout using visibility matrix to track visited cell, just flip 1 to 0 after visiting</pre>
+- All Powersets (recursive backtracking)
-- all powersets (recursive backtracking)
+- All Permutations (recursive backtracking)
 - Compare leaves of binary tree
      <pre markdown="2">
        Approach 1 :-  Using dfs to collect all leaves of both the trees and compare leaves